feihong/asyncio-tasks-talk/talk.md

 ^ Less code: You don't need to worry about interprocess communication.
 Tasks are just functions, and can accept any kind of argument.

 ^ Better performance: Asyncio tasks are much more scalable than threads.
-Because asyncio I/O operations don't block, you can much many more simultaneously open connections.
+Because asyncio I/O operations don't block, you can have many more simultaneously open connections.

 ---
 # The three types of tasks we'll talk about today